Two-Stage Signal Reconstruction for Amplitude-Phase-Time Block Modulation-based Communications: Proposed Two-Stage Signal Reconstruction Algorithm

 \section{Proposed Two-Stage Signal Reconstruction Algorithm}

-In this section, we first analyze the nonlinear distortion characteristics via a classical PA model.
-Based on the obtained insights, we decompose the overall nonlinear distortion into two components and accordingly develop a two-stage signal reconstruction algorithm.
+In this section, we first analyze the nonlinear distortion characteristics using a classical PA model.
+Building upon the obtained insights, we decompose the overall nonlinear distortion into two distinct components and accordingly develop a two-stage signal reconstruction algorithm.